 The first President of Clark Atlanta University was Dr. Thomas W. Cole, Jr., who served concurrently as the President of both Atlanta University and Clark College prior to consolidation.
 Dr. Walter D. Broadnax became the second President for Clark Atlanta University on August 1, 2002, and served until his retirement on July 31, 2008.
-The third President is Dr. Carlton E. Brown, assuming leadership on August 1, 2008.
+The third President, Dr. Carlton E. Brown, assuming leadership on August 1, 2008.
+Dr. Ronald A. Johnson became the fourth and current President of Clark Atlanta University in July of 2015.